DudeNr33/vscode-testonsave/README.md

 * Language independent - command to run tests can be set through ``settings.json``
 * Can be enabled/disabled through ``settings.json`` or by clicking the status bar icon
 * Runs discretely in the background - no annoying popups, only red or green status bar icon displaying last test result
+* Exit codes can be mapped to status icons for passing, failed, and errored tests

 ## Demo